 - Pack dryer sheets, it will prevent your clothes from smelling differently after the trip.

 - Pro tip: If you have minor wrinkles on your clothes, just hang the clothes behind the bathroom door and turn on the hot water shower.
 The steam will remove the wrinkles.

 - Plan your travel essentials checklist

 Pack by the look.
 Try to club everything, choose a pair of shoes that match all your outfits.
 See what goes well or matches something.
 You can save on that extra space.

-If you are getting a professional-looking backpack that can fit in your luggage.
-At the same time, it must be comfortable to carry around.
+If you’re getting a professional backpack that can fit in your luggage, make sure it’s also comfortable to carry around.

 I hope you found this travel essentials checklist useful for planning your business trip.
 If you have more suggestions for travel essentials for women, please share them in the comments below.

 Adela Adhya is all about the good and happy things in life.
 Gelato and craft-making aren’t her only skills, she also likes to write about things that leave an everlasting impact.
 She’s also a writer at GrabOn.